 3) Workflow Simplification

 Blockchain can simplify the current complex workflow in banking institutions.
 As any operation can be traced, the ability to automate processes significantly reduces costs and the need for manual work.
 Moreover, it is impossible to make retroactive changes on the blockchain.
 This guarantees data immutability and excludes the human factor, thus the probability of error, data tampering, or even leakage.
-Using blockchain in banking operations will digitize and automate tons of manual work, greatly boost the productivity of the financial institutions and eliminate the probability of mistakes, delays and errors.
+Using blockchain in banking operations will digitize and automate tons of manual work, greatly boost the productivity of the financial institutions and eliminate the probability of mistakes, delays, and errors.

 4) Enhanced KYC & AML

 Some financial institutions find it difficult to deal with problems related to policies such as Anti-Money Laundering (AML) and Know Your Customer (KYC).
 Numerous organizations are not able to solve these problems, due to the rapidly escalating costs.
-The adoption of the blockchain technology will enable the creation of a system where all clients’ information may be stored safely, making the independent verification an easy process or even automated securely.
+The adoption of blockchain technology will enable the creation of a system where all clients’ information may be stored safely, making the independent verification an easy process or even automated securely.
 In this way, both AML and KYC processes will become simpler and easier, as all involved organizations will share the same system and the information will be updated in real-time, perhaps through the use of Digital Identities.
-In addition to this, blockchain technology will assist the organizations to minimize their administrative costs and reduce the workload.
+In addition to this, blockchain technology will assist organizations to minimize their administrative costs and reduce the workload.

 5) Smart Contracts

-When smart contracts are integrated with blockchain technology, we enjoy benefits such as security, automation, immutability and transparency.
+When smart contracts are integrated with blockchain technology, we enjoy benefits such as security, automation, immutability, and transparency.
 The integration of smart contracts in the financial sector will provide opportunities for transparent auditing and real-time remittances.
 Traditional contracts are paper-based and require financial institutions to invest money in paperwork and maintain records.
 These records can be easily manipulated as they are on paper.
-Smart contracts offer banks tools for bookkeeping based on blockchain.
+Smart contracts offer bank tools for bookkeeping based on blockchain.
 Smart contracts have already been applied to the financial industry to gain greater automation.

 6) Decentralized Finance

 Another application of blockchain is Decentralized Finance, also known as DeFi.
 This application is at an early stage but its disruptiveness enables millions of people across the world to have access to financial services.
 DeFi refers to decentralized applications, financial smart contracts, digital assets as well as protocols popular as DApps, which are built on public blockchains such as Ethereum and Bitcoin.
-The aim of DeFi is the creation of a decentralized financial system which will not depend on the traditional banking system.
+The aim of DeFi is the creation of a decentralized financial system that will not depend on the traditional banking system.

-Decentralized Finance offers numerous benefits to the users as it eliminates middlemen, enables everyone who does not has access to financial services to enter the global economy as it is a permission-less technology and enables innovation with the combination of DeFi products.
+Decentralized Finance offers numerous benefits to the users as it eliminates middlemen, enables everyone who does not have access to financial services to enter the global economy as it is a permission-less technology, and enables innovation with the combination of DeFi products.
 Besides, the use of decentralized finance increases the symmetry of information and democratizes financial services in this sense.
 The evolution of DeFi over the years means that most people around the world are only limited by their imagination when considering how to gain benefits from the financial ecosystem.
 However, there are still many complexities that need addressing to further expand the full extent of the possibilities of DeFi.